Lucien Stephen Crandall: The Crandall Typewriter

-The Crandall Typewriter was patented in 1881 and manufactured by the Crandall Machine Company of Groton, New York.
-The Crandall used a type sleeve, as opposed to typebars, inked by a ribbon.
+The Crandall Typewriter was patented in 1881.
+The Crandall Machine Company began manufacturing in 1883 in Blodgett Mills, N.Y. for just a few months when the factory burnt down.
+The factory was rebuilt the following year in Syracuse N.Y. and finally the factory was situated in Groton, N.Y. in 1887.
+The Crandall used a type sleeve, as opposed to type bars, inked by a ribbon.
 It also used a non-standard two-row keyboard.
 It has been called "the first American visible and practically useful typewriter."

-The type sleeve, which could easily be swapped out, had six rows of characters and was mounted obliquely on the first model.
-A key press rotated it and moved it along its axis to select the corresponding letter, bringing it down to the platen and locking it by temporarily engaging a pin in a hole.
+The type sleeve, the shape and size of one's finger, could easily be swapped out for different font styles and sizes.
+It has six rows of characters and was mounted obliquely on the first model.
+A key press rotated it to select the corresponding letter, bringing it down to the platen and locking it by temporarily engaging a pin in a hole.

 The typist shifted to capitals with the "CAPS" key, which raised the type cylinder by two rows; the "F&P" key raised the cylinder by four rows, and was used for typing figures and punctuation.
 The lever between these two keys served as a shift lock; by pushing it backwards, one could type in capitals only.
 One special feature was that the period and comma each had their own key, and can always be typed regardless of the shift.